tprrt/blog/content/2020-09-08_busybox-chrt-dissection.rst

 Resetting scheduling policy
 ---------------------------

-The *chrt* applet doesn't offer an option (-R) to specify if the scheduling policy should be applied or reseted when a process is fork to create children.
+The *chrt* applet doesn't offer an option (-R) to specify if the scheduling policy should be applied or reset when a process forks to create children.
 This feature, introduced since Linux 2.6.32, can be only enabled or disabled at the build of busybox and it is applied on all scheduling attributes modifications done with this applet.

 Deadline support